 Next, the ignition switch is activated to start the heating cycle.
 Once a furnace has been activated, a gas valve will open to circulate natural gas to the gas burners.
 Next, the gas is ignited by a standing pilot light or electronic igniter to create flames in the gas burners.
 If the flame sensor is unable to detect flames, it will shut the furnace off to prevent a gas leak.
 Is your furnace struggling to produce flames?
 Give us a call by phone at (302) 367-7915 to schedule a furnace repair service.
 We will improve the efficiency of your furnace by removing dirt and dust from the gas burners.

 A furnace features a series of metal pipes that receive the heat from the gas burners.
 Once the gas is ignited in the heat exchanger, the metal pipes will become warm and transmit heat energy to the incoming cold air.
-An ordinary cause of gas leaks in households is a cracked or damaged heat exchanger.
+An ordinary cause of gas leaks and furnace repair issues is a cracked heat exchanger.
 As the heat exchanger becomes older, cracks and holes can allow natural gas to escape into the air of your home.
 If you feel sick or notice the smell of rotten eggs on your property, this is a sign of a broken heat exchanger.

 If your furnace uses natural gas to create heat energy, it will produce dangerous combustion gases.
 To protect your family from gas poisoning, the heat exchanger in your furnace is connected to a steel exhaust pipe that removes hazardous gases from your house.
 Depending on the efficiency of your furnace, the exhaust gases may be routed to the outdoor air through polypropylene pipes.